KynanDelaney/PlanarID/test.md

 <br>

 Some algorithm compares our focal pattern against all other patterns in the photographic record and determines how well they match.
 In the graphic below thicker lines denote a better match.
+In this example, we can imagine that our chosen algorithm compares patterns by colour, number of vertices, and the angle of those vertices.
+On shape alone, our two triangles in the photographic record match very closely to the focal pattern, but only one is the right colour!

 <img src="readme_media/shape_pairwise_comparison.svg" width="50%">